Esri/storymap-tour/README.md

 To build a production version of the application from the source code, you first need to install [Node.js](http://nodejs.org/).

-Then initialize the environment by running the following commands in the template root:
+Then initialize the environment by running the following commands in the MapTour folder:
  * `npm install`
  * `npm install –g grunt-cli`